Dental and Medical Problems

 It is the responsibility of the authors to ensure the accuracy of all references according to AMA citation style.
 References should be limited only to the most recent positions and directly connected to the presented topic.
 References should be identified by Arabic numerals in superscript and numbered consecutively in the order in which they are first mentioned in the manuscript.
 Abbreviations for journal names should be cited according to Index Medicus.
 If a journal is not listed in Index Medicus, its full name should be given.
 If the cited work is available online, the DOI numer should be given, and in the case of lack thereof - URL with access date.

-The total number of references:
+The limits with regard to the total number of references:

 • original paper – 75